Skip to content

 Common Misconceptions of Penetration Testing?

 Given that pentesting is a very complex service, it’s completely normal that there is an abundance of misconceptions.
-Here, we’ll go through a few of them.

 Pentesters Do Not Fix the Vulnerabilities

-The first one is that some people falsely believe that once a pentester has found and reported a vulnerability, they will attempt to fix it.
 While pentesters can be employed by a company to do this, this is not common practice.
 The role of the pentester is to locate the vulnerabilities and offer advice for remediation.
-Beyond that, everything is up to the organisation with the vulnerabilities.
+Beyond that, everything is left up to the organisation that booked the pentest.

 Additionally, many companies are likely to have in-house developers and I.T. teams who, thanks to their greater familiarity with the system, are better placed to act on the remediation advice offered by the pentesters.
 Employing a pentester to fix vulnerabilities is, therefore, more time-consuming and can be significantly more expensive.